Business Library

 Literature search support

-The browser extension Lean Library leads you directly to electronic full-text content offered by your BFH library
+The browser extension Lean Library leads you directly to electronic full-text content offered by your BFH library.

 Download Lean Library

-1. leanlibrary.com/download
+1. Open leanlibrary.com/download

 2. Install browser extension

-3. Select the library: Berner Fachhochschule
+3. In the settings select the library: Berner Fachhochschule

 4. Begin your search for academic literature.
 The Lean Library pop-ups lead directly to the full-text.